mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 My heart raced.
 “Yeah,” I nervously chuckled.

-“Are you going to tell me?”
+“Are you gonna tell me?”

 “I will.”

 “When?
 Like, in a week?
 Or right now?
 Do you have to think about what you’re going to say?”

-“Yeah, I just need to think about how to say it,” I said.
+“Yeah, I just need to think about how to say it."

 Gyuna continued to chop some vegetables.
 “I’m just saying, once you get yourself a girl you’ll fall in love with, you’ll understand.”